juju/charm-championship/README.md

 This Juju Deployment will build a full monitoring and logging stack for your environment.

+It has been tested in Amazon EC2,  but should work in any environment.

 ## The following Applications will be Installed and configured

 ![Alt text](juju-gui.png "Screenshot from JuJu Gui")